 Kents Cavern website, Torquay.
 Open all year round.

 South Devon has a glut of beaches to explore, whatever the weather.
 If you are looking for somewhere to swim in the summer then head for Blackpool Sands which is a Blue Flag beach with a fresh water stream and clear waters off a shingle beach.

 If you prefer sand then Bantham Beach, Dawlish Warren and Paignton Sands are good choices.
 Dawlish Warren and Paignton are also a traditional seaside resorts.
 Bantham is surrounded by cliffs and dunes.
 Be aware that the roads accessing the beach are very narrow (single track most of the way) and can get extremely congested during the summer months.

 Pet owners will find dog-friendly beaches all year round at Goodrington Sands and Slapton Sands.
 Goodrington slopes gently into the sea and is sandy as the name suggests.
 Slapton is a long shingle beach stretching out to Torcross.
-Be aware that the road between Strete Gate and Torcross was washed away at the beginning of 2018 and is undergoing repair.
+The road between Strete Gate and Torcross was washed away at the beginning of 2018 but is now open again.